lorforlinux/docs.beagleboard.io/index.rst

 Introduction
 ************

-Get started engaging the BeagleBoard.org developer community by reading our :ref:`introduction` page.
+Get started quickly on our Linux-enabled boards with :ref:`blinkLED`, follow-up with articles in :ref:`intro_beagle-101`, and reach out via resources on our :ref:`support` page as needed to resolve issues and engage with the developer community.
+Don't forget that this is an open-source project!
+Your contributions are welcome.

-* Read about how to get started and get help on our :ref:`support` page.
+Learn about how to contribute to the BeagleBoard documentation project and any of the many open-source Beagle projects ongoing on our :ref:`contribution` page.

+* Get started quickly at :ref:`blinkLED`.
+* Go a bit deaper at :ref:`intro_beagle-101`.
+* Read the book at :ref:`bone-cook-book-home`.
+* Get help from the community at :ref:`support`.
-* Learn how to contribute to the project on our :ref:`contribution` page.
+* Learn how to contribute to the project at :ref:`contribution`.

 .. toctree::
    :maxdepth: 2
    :hidden:
    :caption: Introduction

-   /intro/blinkLED
+   /intro/beagle101/index
    /intro/support/index
-   /intro/beagle101/index
    /intro/contribution/index
-   CONTRIB

 Boards